 LEAD AND COPPER RULE (LCR) RESOURCES

-U.S. EPA Awards California $6,137,000 To Test For Lead In Drinking Water At Childcare Centers
+EPA Awards $422,000 To Virginia For Lead Testing In Drinking Water In Schools

-Today, the U.S. Environmental Protection Agency (EPA) announced an award of $6,137,000 in grant funding to assist the California Department of Social Services with identifying sources of lead in drinking water in childcare centers.
+The U.S. Environmental Protection Agency (EPA) today announced a $422,000 grant to the Virginia Department of Health to test for lead in drinking water at schools and childcare facilities.

-EPA Announces $4.3M For Tribes To Reduce Lead In Drinking Water In Schools
+EPA Announces $2.3M Grant To Reduce Lead Exposure In D.C.
+Child Care Centers And Schools

-EPA Announces Another Significant Step In Effort To Reduce Lead In Drinking Water
+EPA Announces $40M In Grant Funding To Reduce Lead In Drinking Water In Disadvantaged Communities And Schools

 Between ever-evolving rules and regulations and numerous stakeholders, compliance can be hard.
 Our software automatically ingests lab results, triggers consumer notifications, and ensures that those stakeholders are in the know – and that you are fully compliant.